 New students are required to complete a Bridge Orientation.
-During the orientation, students will be provided an orientation to the College and available services, meet with an advisor, start an academic degree plan, and register for their first term of classes.
+During the orientation, students will be provided an orientation to the College and available services.

 Registration Procedures

 To enroll in classes you must meet with an advisor for your first two semesters and complete the appropriate forms.
 After successful completion of two semesters, you may log on to www.eicc.edu and follow the link to enroll online.
 Students may enroll in a maximum of six hours before meeting with an advisor.